 Two versions of the 30 Excel Functions in 30 Days are available.
 Both versions have the same ebook, with the detailed instructions, and screet shots that show the worksheet in Excel 2010.

-Excel 2003 -- The Excel file is in Excel 2003 format (xls), with no macros.
+Excel xlx Format -- The Excel file is in xls format, with no macros. .
+Select this version if you have Excel 2003.
 A few formulas were changed, to replace formulas, such as IFERROR, that are not available in Excel 2003.

 Contextures Inc. is pleased to offer these discounts when you purchase more than one copy of 30 Excel Functions in 30 Days.
 The same discounts apply if you buy multiple Contextures products, such as 1 copy of 30 Excel Functions in 30 Days, and 1 copy of Excel UserForms for Data Entry.